denniselite/cryptonote-nodejs-pool/README.md

     "interval": 300, // How often to run in seconds "maxAddresses": 50, // Split up payments if sending to more than this many addresses "mixin": 5, // Number of transactions yours is indistinguishable from "priority": 0, // The transaction priority
+    "get_tx_keys": true, // true if you want to record the tx_key of each payment you send out.
     "transferFee": 4000000000, // Fee to pay for each transaction "dynamicTransferFee": true, // Enable dynamic transfer fee (fee is multiplied by number of miners) "minerPayFee" : true, // Miner pays the transfer fee instead of pool owner when using dynamic transfer fee